Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: The model

-In this Letter we show that this difficulty can be overcome with a simple symmetry argument and thereby prove the first rigorous upper bound on {\Nu} for RB convection with such BCs.
-We model the system using the Boussinesq equations and make all variables nondimensional using $h$, $h/\kappa$, and $h\beta$, respectively, as the length, time and temperature scales~\cite{Otero2002}.
-The velocity $\bvec{u}(x,y,z,t)$, pressure $p(x,y,z,t)$, and perturbations $\theta(x,y,z,t)$ from the conductive temperature profile $T_c = -z$ satisfy~\cite{Otero2002}
+We model the system using the Boussinesq equations and make all variables nondimensional using $h$, $h/\kappa$, and $h\beta$, respectively, as the length, time and temperature scales~\citep{Otero2002}.
+The nondimensional velocity $\vec{u}(x,y,z,t)$, pressure $p(x,y,z,t)$, and perturbations $\theta(x,y,z,t)$ from the conductive temperature profile $T_c = -z$ then satisfy~\citep{Otero2002}

-where $R=\alpha g \beta h^4 / (\nu \kappa)$ is the Rayleigh number based on the imposed boundary heat flux.
-Note that {\R} can be related to the usual Rayleigh number based on the (unknown) mean temperature drop, {\Ra}, via the identity $\R = \Ra\,\Nu$~\cite{Otero2002}.
+where $\vec{e}_z$ is the unit vector in the $z$ direction and $R=\alpha g \beta h^4 / (\nu \kappa)$ is the Rayleigh number based on the imposed boundary heat flux.
+Note that {\R} is related to the Rayleigh number based on the (unknown) mean temperature drop, {\Ra}, by $\R = \Ra\,\Nu$~\citep{Otero2002}.
 The domain is periodic in the horizontal ($x$, $y$) directions and the vertical BCs are

-\paragraph{Upper bound formulation.--- } Since the total heat flux across the layer is fixed to 1 (in nondimensional units), convection reduces the temperature difference between the top and bottom plates and hence also the mean conductive heat flux.
-The Nusselt number---the ratio of the total and mean conductive fluxes---is then given by~\cite{Otero2002}
+Since the average vertical heat flux across the layer is fixed to 1 in nondimensional units, convection reduces the mean temperature difference between the top and bottom plates and hence the mean conductive heat flux $\overline{\langle -\partial_z T\rangle}={\overline{ 1-\langle \partial_z \theta\rangle }}$ (here and throughout this work overlines denote averages over infinite time, while angle brackets denote volume averages).
+The Nusselt number---the ratio of the average vertical heat flux and the mean conductive flux---is then given by~\citep[see also][]{Otero2002}